kfarivar/Masters_thesis/README.md

 * I also create simple toy datasets and showed that it is possible to train a 100\% robust model using the standard supervised training pipeline.

 * for more information see [report](https://github.com/kfarivar/Masters_thesis/blob/main/thesis_report/thesis.pdf).

+# Ideas to explore furthur

+* In connection to footnote on page 40.
+Can we attack a human brain using a back box attack.
+Will we beable to full a human in l_infinity norm and with a small epsilon ??